-Burial or cremation costs
+Burial, cremation or alkaline hydrolysis costs

 The amount paid will depend on the cost of burial or cremation in the local council area where the deceased person lived immediately prior to their death.
 The exact burial or cremation costs are known for different local council areas.
 This gives an indication of the likely costs that will be paid.
 More information on burial and cremation costs can be found on the mygov.scot website.